Customer Experience vs. Digital Customer Experience

 - Customize the experience according to their journey

-Once you’re mindful of customer journeys and the intent behind their behavior, the experience you design becomes more and more personal and personalized.
+Once you’re mindful of the digital customer journey and the intent behind their behavior, the experience you design becomes more and more personal and personalized.
 This means more potential for customization.
 The design should be user-friendly, highly intuitive and “humanified”, in the words of the people from Ttec.
 You must know at which point the digital channels play a bigger role in their behavior.

 - Simplicity is key.